-Another reason children don't need to be roaming around strange dogs (and possibly dog poop): some parasites are more harmful to children than to dogs!
+Parasites are another reason children don't need to be roaming around strange dogs (and possibly dog poop).
+Some parasites are even more harmful to children than to dogs.

 Is Your Dog Ready for the Dog Park?

 Before heading to the dog park, make sure you have a well-socialized dog.
 The dog park is not the place for your dog to become socialized.
-Ideal socialization happens in a controlled environment when you can be sure things will not turn bad.
-Any dog entering the dog park should already have a good foundation of socialization so they all know how to act around each other.
-Plus, an un-socialized dog may be impressionable and can pick up some pretty bad behaviors at the dog park.
+Ideal socialization happens in a controlled environment.
+Any dogs entering the dog park should already have a good foundation of socialization so they all know how to act around each other.
+Plus, an un-socialized dog may pick up some unwanted behaviors at the dog park.

 Most dog parks have rules posted outside the gate.
-Read them and follow them.
+Be sure to read and follow them.
 This will benefit you, your dog, and others.

 Have a good look around the park before entering.
 Don’t bring your dog in if the park seems overcrowded or if there is already bullying or aggressive behavior happening.

 If it's an off-leash park, be sure to take your dog off the leash before entering.
-A leashed dog can feel vulnerable around loose dogs and may defensively lash out.
+A leashed dog can feel vulnerable around loose dogs and may lash out in defense.
 Most dog parks have a double-gated area where you can let your dog off the leash before letting your dog into the dog park.

-Pick up after your dog!
-No one wants to step in poop.
-Plus, some dogs like to eat or roll in other dogs' poop.
-Be courteous.
-Bring bags, pick up the poop, and dispose of it properly.
-No one wants to step in poop!
+Always pick up after your dog; no one wants to step in poop.
 Plus, some dogs like to eat or roll in other dogs' poop.
 Be courteous.
 Bring bags, pick up the poop, and dispose of it properly.

-Avoid bringing toys, especially if you dog has resource guarding issues.
+Avoid bringing toys, especially if your dog has resource guarding issues.
 If so, keep your dog away from toys inside the dog park (or remove the toys).

 Supervise your dog at all times.
-I cannot stress this one enough!
-You are not at the dog park to socialize with other humans or to play on your smartphone/tablet/laptop.
-Watch your dog at all times.
+You are not at the dog park to socialize with other humans or to play on your phone.
+Watch your dog closely.
 Be sure to call your dog away if things are not going well (bullying behavior, excessively rough play, aggression, etc.).
 It's time to leave the park if things get out of control or if your dog becomes tired or bored.